Note

 |

 | Modifiable | Yes.
-The ALTER SYSTEM SET statement can be used to modify the parameter. |
+You can use the ALTER SYSTEM SET statement to modify the parameter. |

-| Effective upon OBServer node restart | No, the setting takes effect immediately. |
+| Effective upon OBServer node restart | No. The setting takes effect immediately. |

 Examples

-Disable both tenant-level and tenant-level balancing.
+Disable tenant-level and automatic load balancing.

 obclient> ALTER SYSTEM SET enable_rebalance = false tenant='all_user'; ALTER SYSTEM SET enable_rebalance = true tenant='MYSQL';